-I'm Chris Lamb, aka lamby a 34-year-old freelance computer programmer.
+I'm Chris Lamb, aka lamby, a 34-year-old freelance computer programmer.

-I am now highly active in the Reproducible Builds project and have previously received a grant from the Core Infrastructure Initiative and was awarded a Google Open Source Peer Bonus for my work in this area.
+Today, I am a core team member of the Reproducible Builds project and have previously received a grant from the Core Infrastructure Initiative.
+In 2019, I was awarded a Google Open Source Peer Bonus for my work in this area.
+I'm also the primary author of dozens of free and open source projects and contributor to 100s of others (eg. Tails, etc.), but I also am the owner of a number of web services such as Ethermap.
 Within Debian, amongst many other tasks, I maintain the Lintian static analysis tool and the Redis and Memcached packages.

 I previously worked as Technical Architect at Playfire.com (acquired) & Thread.com (YCombinator S12).
 I'm am experienced in full-stack web development with a focus on backend development using Django.

 The best way to contact me using email, via firstname.lastname@example.org.